cse-labs/docker101/README.md

 docker ps -a

 # Run the container and mount the file we want to edit
+# --name - Naming the container
 # -d - Detached
-# --name - Naming the container
 # --rm - Automatically remove container when stopped
 # --entrypoint - Overwrites the image's default ENTRYPOINT which states the start of a command and tacks on the rest from docker run
 # --net - Connect a container to a network
 # -v - Bind mount a volume
-docker run -d --name loderunner --rm --entrypoint sh --net web -v $(pwd)/loderunner/benchmark.json:/app/TestFiles/benchmark.json ghcr.io/joheec/ngsa-lr:spark -c "sleep 999999d"
+docker run --name loderunner -d --rm --entrypoint sh --net web -v $(pwd)/loderunner/benchmark.json:/app/TestFiles/benchmark.json ghcr.io/asb-spark/ngsa-lr:spark -c "sleep 999999d"

 # Update the loderunner/benchmark.json in loderunner container
 # Replace 'zzz' with 'api'